Sreebhargavibalijaa/sreebhargavibalijaa/README.md

 ## Hi there 👋
 [![Linkedin: sree bhargavi balija](https://img.shields.io/badge/-sreebhargavibalija-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/balija-sree-bhargavi-b7638517a/)](https://www.linkedin.com/in/balija-sree-bhargavi-b7638517a/)
 [![website](https://img.shields.io/badge/Website-46a2f1.svg?&style=flat-square&logo=Google-Chrome&logoColor=white&link=https://sreebhargavibalijaa.github.io/portfolio/)](https://sreebhargavibalijaa.github.io/portfolio/)

--I'm a MLDS grad student at University of California, Sandiego.
+I'm a MLDS grad student at University of California, Sandiego.
--Prior to this I worked for more than 2 years at ServiceNow. i am looking for summer internships where i can apply my computer science knowledge to diverse fields.
+Prior to this I worked for more than 2 years at ServiceNow. i am looking for summer internships where i can apply my computer science knowledge to diverse fields.
--I further love solving problems and optimizing algorithms and have garnered experience in the programming domains during by tenure at ServiceNow.
+I further love solving problems and optimizing algorithms and have garnered experience in the programming domains during by tenure at ServiceNow.

 🤝 How to connect with me: sbalija@ucsd.edu | https://www.linkedin.com/in/balija-sree-bhargavi-b7638517a/